Santa Maria Valley AVA: History

 Santa Maria Valley has a rich viticulture history in California.
 Grape-growing in the region dates back to the Mexican Colonial period of the 1830s.
-Modern viticulture in the Santa Maria Valley dates back to the 1964, when more than 100 acres of vineyards were planted in the Santa Maria Valley.
+Modern viticulture in the Santa Maria Valley dates back to 1964 when more than 100 acres of vineyards were planted in the Santa Maria Valley.
 The new growers believed the area could grow wine grapes to rival the Napa Valley.
 By the mid-1970s, established vineyards increased cultivation to over 2000 acre.

 Geography

 The Santa Maria Valley is a natural funnel-shaped valley opening west to the Pacific Ocean.
 The elevation of the area ranges from approximately 200 ft at the intersection of Highway 101 and the Santa Maria River to approximately 3200 ft at Tepusquet Peak.
 The grapes that are grown within the area are on the valley floor at an approximate elevation of 300 ft and on the slopes and rolling hillsides up to an elevation of 800 ft.